 From October 2015 to March 2018 I was the Exeter lead for the EU-funded 'European University Tandem (EUniTa) project, an international collaboration with six other universities (Barcelona-Blanquerna, Frankfurt, Florence, Liverpool, Paris-Sorbonne, Poitiers): www.eunita.org

-I teach German language for Modern Languages undergraduate students across all years.
-I also act as module convenor for MLG1001, MLG1052 and MLG2052, academic tutor and marker for the year abroad modules.
+I teach German language for Modern Languages and Cultures undergraduate students across all years and contribute to the cultural module MLG1020.
+I am module convenor for MLG1052 and MLG2052, personal academic tutor and marker for the year abroad modules.

 I joined the Department in 2007/08 as a DAAD-Sprachassistent and subsequently was the DAAD-Lektor from 2008/09 to 2012/13.
 I am currently Lecturer (Education & Scholarship) in German and Language Coordinator for German in the Foreign Language Centre.
 I am a Fellow of the Higher Education Academy and hold a University of Exeter ASPIRE Fellowship.